-Note: The help_end script contains the commands required to safely terminate the processes that were started with the help_start script.
-Do not use any other method to terminate the help_start script.
+Note: The help_end script contains the commands required to safely stop the processes that were started with the help_start script.
+Do not use any other method to stop the help_start script.

-- 7. Restart the DB2 Information Center. - On Windows, click Start → Control Panel → Administrative Tools → Services.
-Then right-click on DB2 Information Center service and select Start. - On Linux, enter the following command: /etc/init.d/db2icdv95 start
+- 7. Restart the DB2 Information Center.

+- On Windows, click Start > Control Panel > Administrative Tools > Services.
+Then right-click DB2 Information Center service and select Start.

+- On Linux, enter the following command:

+/etc/init.d/db2icdv10 start